AJGQ/how_many_money_change/README.md

 # The problem

 How many ways there are to make change
-(with infinite the coins of type 1, 5, 10, 25, 50 and 100), of
-    $2000 = 200000 cents
+(with infinite the coins of type 1, 5, 10, 25, 50 and 100), of $2000 = 200000 cents.
-.

-With the extra of what is the highest n, such that,
-    $2*10^n
-can be calculated, with that algorithm, within 1 hour on my setup.
+With the extra of what is the highest n, such that, `$2*10^n` can be calculated, with that algorithm, within 1 hour on my setup.

 ## Generalization